VladPVS/FastSearchLibrary/README.md

 ### SPEED OF WORK
 It depends on your computer performance, current loading, but usually `Fast` methods and instance method `StartSearch()` are performed at least in 2 times faster than simple one-thread recursive algorithm if you use modern multicore processor of course.

+### CONCLUSION

+If you are satisfied with this library and have excess money you don't know how to spend I ready to accept part of them.
+All gratitude I receive here: 4731185608965072 It is my bank account in dollars.